 A mortgage is a long-term commitment, and your financial position and other circumstances may have changed dramatically since you first took out the loan.
 In some cases, refinancing can help you take advantage of more favorable terms.
+Here are a few questions to ask when refinancing your mortgage.

 Why Refinance Your Mortgage?